learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 The `div` is centered by using `auto` for the left and right margins (the order goes top, right, bottom, left).

 ### More resources
-This gives you an intro to some of the html and css concepts we'll use most often in the book.
+These will give you an introduction to some of the html and css concepts we'll use most often in this book.

 #### To learn html and css in more depth, check out these resources:
 **[Don't Fear The Internet](http://www.dontfeartheinternet.com/)**